 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
-This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced maintain a minimum of 4:1 ratio of positive interactions to ensure students remain engaged during instructional time.
+This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced

 Universal Guidelines and behavior matrix (lesson plans) are taught and reviewed throughout the year and after breaks from school to ensure students are aware of school expectations and make references to Universal Guidelines when providing students with positive feedback.
-SwPBS team reviews classroom data to ensure students are engaged while in class and teachers